open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

 Options classes can always be configured through code but users typically want to control key settings through configuration.

-The following example shows how to configure `ZipkinExporterOptions` by binding to an `IConfiguration` section.
+The following example shows how to configure `OtlpExporterOptions` by binding to an `IConfiguration` section.

 Json config file (usually appsettings.json):